Why do Catholic schools teach about other religions?

 Teaching about other religions is important for several reasons:

-2. It is required by the Bishops, who state that the Catholic nature of our schools entails “a willingness… to try to understand better the religion of one’s neighbours, and to experience something of their religious life and culture.”
+2. It is required by the Bishops, who state that the Catholic nature of our schools entails “a willingness… to try to understand better the religion of one’s neighbours and to experience something of their religious life and culture.”
 (Catholic Bishops' Conference p3).

-3. Many of the children in Catholic schools are practicing members of other faiths and our schools need to be places of hospitality for these children.
+3. Many of the children in Catholic schools are practising members of other faiths, and our schools need to be places of hospitality for these children.
 It is an act of respect and courtesy that our curriculum helps them to reflect on the nature of their own religious identity.
-As the Church says, “All children and young people [including those of other faiths in our Catholic schools] must have the same possibilities for arriving at the knowledge of their own religion as well as of elements that characterise other religions.”
+As the Church says, “All children and young people [including those of other faiths in our Catholic schools] must have the same possibilities for arriving at the knowledge of their religion as well as of elements that characterise other religions.”
 (Congregation for Catholic Education)

-• In Y2 the children learn about Sikhism and visit a Gurdwara.
+- In Y2, the children learn about Sikhism and visit a Gurdwara.

-• In Y3 the children learn about Judaism and visit a Synagogue.
+- In Y3, the children learn about Judaism and visit a Synagogue.

-• In Y4 the children learn about Buddhism and visit a Temple.
+- In Y4, the children learn about Buddhism and visit a Temple.

-• In Y5 the children learn about Hinduism and visit a Mandir.
+- In Y5, the children learn about Hinduism and visit a Mandir.

-• In Y6 the children learn about Islam and visit a Mosque.
+- In Y6, the children learn about Islam and visit a Mosque.

 Where face-to-face visits are not possible, these experiences are provided virtually.